mferrara/proofgen/readme.md

 # Proof management for ferraraphoto.com

-## Process new images found in:
+## Process new images found:

-All shows/classes
+Processes all new images found in the base show/class directories.
+The images will be renamed, thumbnailed, watermarked and uploaded.

 php artisan proofgen:process

 ## Rebuild thumbnails/upload to website